Mohammed-Abouzid/Face_Detection/README.md

-this a face recognition code using opencv and HAARcascade
+this is a face recognition python code using opencv and HAARcascade